Gianatmaja/Early-Fault-Detection-System/README.md

 This GitHub repository serves as the PoC and will demonstrate the feasibility of the proposed early fault detection system.

 ### Running the PoC
+The main codes for the PoC follows the Kedro project structure.
+To execute the entire project, go to the efds-poc directory and run the following command.

+  kedro run

+To run a specific pipeline, run the following command.

+  kedro run --pipeline=<replace with pipeline name>

+To run a specific node, run the following command.

+  kedro run --node=<replace with node name>

+For more information on the Kedro project structure, refer to the [Kedro documentation](https://docs.kedro.org/en/stable/).

 ### Dataset
 The dataset used for the PoC is a sample obtained from the [3W Dataset GitHub Repository](https://github.com/ricardovvargas/3w_dataset).
 The sampling is performed using the `data_sampling.py` script.